DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 ### Accept an application

-Providers should accept applications for those they want to register for the NPQ.
+Providers should accept applications for those they want to register for an NPQ.
 Reasons to accept applications include (but are not limited to) the participant:

 * having funding confirmed
 * being suitable for their chosen NPQ course